CarlTBarnes/CarlTBarnes/ClarionHubList.md

 |----------------|--------------|
 | [How to improve the Call Stack when your program GPFs to show Procedure Names ](https://clarionhub.com/t/how-to-improve-the-call-stack-when-your-program-gpfs-to-show-procedure-names/188?u=carlbarnes) | Get a Call Stack with Procedure and Routine names instead of just addresses
 | [Editing Default Redirection RED file to create .LIB with .DLL in project folder ](https://clarionhub.com/t/editing-default-redirection-red-file-to-create-lib-with-dll-in-project-folder/1646?u=carlbarnes) | Edit the RED to put the LIB file with the DLL in the project folder not in the Debug/Release folder.
 | [Fake Setup Clarion 9 to install older Accessory Setups like BoTpl ](https://clarionhub.com/t/fake-setup-clarion-9-to-install-older-accessory-setups-like-botpl/4231?u=carlbarnes) | Trying to install an old 3rd party tool like BOTPL?
-It uses SetupBuilder that requires a knownn Clarion Install when that installer was made.
-This will crfeate a Clarion 8, 9 or 9.1 "Fake Install" wit all the Registry Keys and Folders for SetupBuilder requires.
+It uses SetupBuilder that requires a known Clarion Install when that existed when the setup was created.
+Attached code will create a Clarion 8, 9 or 9.1 "Fake Install" with all the Registry Keys and Folders SetupBuilder requires.

 See my posts: https://clarionhub.com/u/carlbarnes/activity/topics